 Through the 1990s the DRU became widely regarded as an international leader in the field of disability studies, drawing increasing interest and exchange from around the world.
-The development of the disability-research internet discussion group (the largest of its kind in the world) and the subsequent establishment of the online Disability Archive UK (a subject based e-repository of research, scholarship and activism) were also a key factors.
+The development of the disability-research internet discussion group (the largest of its kind in the world) and the subsequent establishment of the online Disability Archive UK (a subject-based e-repository of research, scholarship and activism) were also key factors.

 Our approach to research and education is grounded in social model approaches, which recognise that disability is above all a form of institutional discrimination and social exclusion, rather than a product of physical difference between individuals.
 CDS remains at the forefront in promoting this approach amongst the international research community.